 Chris Levister | president

 Chris Levister co-founded the Blue Jay Jazz Foundation in 2006.
 She has served as Foundation President since 2007.
 Chris oversees the core functions of the organization to enable it to achieve its mission and long-term vision.
 Areas of focus include: strategy, finance, board management, fundraising, and program delivery.
 She developed a passion for music and jazz in particular during college where she worked as an on air radio personality.
 Chris is a former national news correspondent and on air anchor.
 She is a freelance journalist for various national and international news agencies.
 Chris holds a doctorate in law and dual masters in English and Philosophy.
-She practices administrative law in southern California.

 Dr. Hugh Bialecki | vice president/treasurer

 Dr. Hugh Bialecki has practiced preventive, cosmetic, restorative and implant dentistry in Lake Arrowhead since 1989.
 He is a member of the American Dental Association, California Dental Association, Academy of General Dentistry, Tri-County Dental Society, International Academy of Sports Dentistry, and an alumnus of the Pride Institute.
 Dr. Bialecki currently lives in Lake Arrowhead with his wife Lori, and son Drake.
 His sons Gavin and Nick attend college in Southern California.

 Lori Semeniuk has lived in Lake Arrowhead for more than 25 years, raising three sons in the public schools here and assisting her husband in his dental business.
 An Environmental Activist on Board of Directors of Save Our Forest Association, a group founded to protest the US Forest Services divesting itself of three properties in area.
 The Eagle Ridge property was sold three times, Strawberry Peak was retained as was a property in Valley of Enchantment by Forest Service.